 History of the Institute

-The Harris Institute officially opened its doors in November 2000 as the Washington University School of Law “Institute for Global Legal Studies”.
-Stephen H. Legomsky, the Charles F. Nagel Professor of International and Comparative Law, served as its first director, and was succeeded by John O. Haley, the Wiley B. Rutledge Professor of Law in 2002.
+The Harris Institute officially opened its doors in November 2000 as the Washington University School of Law “Institute for Global Legal Studies.”
+Stephen H. Legomsky, the John S. Lehmann University Professor and former Chief Counsel of U.S. Citizenship and Immigration Services, served as its first director, and was succeeded by John O. Haley, the Wiley B. Rutledge Professor of Law in 2002.
 In February 2002, the Institute was renamed to the “Harris Institute for Global Legal Studies” in honor and recognition of Whitney R. Harris’ lifelong achievements in the field of international justice, and his support of legal education and research.
-In Fall 2007, Leila Nadya Sadat, the Henry H. Oberschelp Professor of Law, was named the Institute's third director and brought on board the Crimes Against Humanity Initiative.
+In Fall 2007, Leila Nadya Sadat, the Henry H. Oberschelp Professor of Law, was named the Institute's third director and launched the Crimes Against Humanity Initiative in 2008.

 Whitney R. Harris (1912 –2010)

-The namesake of the Institute, Whitney R. Harris served as a trial counsel prosecuting the major German war criminals before the International Military Tribunal at Nuremberg, from August 1945 to the conclusion of the trial on October 1, 1946.
+The namesake of the Institute, Whitney R. Harris, served as a trial counsel prosecuting the major German war criminals before the International Military Tribunal at Nuremberg, from August 1945 to the conclusion of the trial on October 1, 1946.
 Mr. Harris kept the Nuremberg dream alive through his writings and his advocacy, and later through his philanthropic generosity.
 In 2001, he endowed the Institute for Global Legal Studies at the Washington University School of Law.
 In 2008 he and Anna Harris endowed the Institute’s “World Peace Through Law Award” at a ceremony during which the Harris Institute’s name was changed to the “Whitney R. Harris World Law Institute” the name it bears today.
-He was the last surviving prosecutor on Justice Robert Jackson’s team and departed this world on April 22, 2010.
+He was the last surviving prosecutor on Justice Robert Jackson’s team.
 To view his memorial page, click [here].